Kurento/kurento/doc-kurento/source/dev/dev_guide.rst

 * Build absolutely everything from scratch.
 Keeping in mind the dependency graph from :ref:`dev-code-repos`, you will need to start from the leftmost part and progress towards the right, building all projects one by one.

 * Start from an intermediate point.
 For example if you only want to build Kurento Media Server itself, and not its dependencies, you can leverage the packages that are already built in the **Kurento packages repository** (see instructions for either the :ref:`Release repo <installation-local>` or :ref:`Development repo <installation-dev-local>`).

-To work directly with Kurento source code, the easiest way is using the **kms-omni-build** repo, which aggregates all the other Kurento projects in the form of `git submodules <https://git-scm.com/book/en/v2/Git-Tools-Submodules>`__.

 In all cases, the workflow is the same.
 Follow these steps to end up with an environment that is appropriate for hacking on the Kurento source code: